 Effectively managing remote team communications requires doing things a bit differently than for non-remote teams.

 – Remote teams need to engage with one other in ways that encourage emotional expression.
-Small talk at the beginning of phone calls and chit-chatting during work can help to achieve this.
+Take the time to “check-in ” at the beginning of every virtual team meetings – What made you smile today?
+What is your internal weather?
+That kind of small talk at the beginning of phone calls and chit-chatting during work can help to achieve this.

 It is easier to build a team culture in co-located teams than in remote teams.
 One of the most important aspects of team culture is trust.
 Creating an atmosphere of openness and collaboration is easier if there is trust.